How To Properly Perform DFMEA & PFMEA [Practical Examples Included]

 Occurrence ranking in DFMEA seeks to establish the likelihood that a specific cause will result in a failure mode based on a scale of 1 to 10, as represented in the table below.

-You are looking into the future and using experience from your team and yourself to guide your judgment.
+You are looking into the future and using experience from your team members and yourself to guide your judgment.
 With occurrence ranking, we don’t talk about absolute value.
-Instead, we talk about a relative deduction supported by experience, research, brainstorming, and other information gathering techniques.
+Instead, we talk about a relative deduction supported by experience, research, brainstorming, and other information-gathering techniques.